d'Orsay museum view

 The Jacquemart-André provides a very different experience from most of the venues on our Top-10 List.
 This is a private museum, located in the 8th arrondissement at 158 Boulevard Haussmann, that has preserved the feeling of a private home.
 The mansion was completed in 1875 and opened to the public as a museum in 1913.

 As a result of its uniqueness, the Jacquemart-André possesses pluses and minuses for art lovers.
 The mansion itself is both impressive and intimate, and the permanent collection of Italian sculpture and painting (from the Florentine & Venetian schools, in particular) is first-rate.
-Most visitors come here for the fabulous and varied temporary exhibitions; however, the cozy rooms dedicated as exhibition space in the past were simply way too small.
+Most visitors come here for the fabulous and varied temporary exhibitions; however, the cozy rooms dedicated as exhibition space are simply way too small.

-With One Year of Restoration Work Completed, the Jacquemart-André Museum Reopens on September 6, 2024
+With One Year of Restoration Work Completed, the Jacquemart-André Museum Reopened in September 2024

-You will definitely want to visit this museum in the autumn of 2024.
+You will definitely want to visit this museum in the autumn of 2024 and in 2025.
 The Jacquemart-André was closed this past year for major restoration work.
-The museum will present the special exhibition “Masterpieces from the Borghese Gallery” beginning September 6 through January 5, 2025 including works of art rarely seen outside of Italy by Botticelli, Raphael, Titian, Bernini, Rubens and Caravaggio (below).
+The museum is now presenting the special exhibition “Masterpieces from the Borghese Gallery” through January 5, 2025 including works of art rarely seen outside of Italy by Botticelli, Raphael, Titian, Bernini, Rubens and Caravaggio (below).

 Boy with a Basket of Fruit, 1594 by Caravaggio